cgarbin/seed-jupyter-python-pandas/README.md

 Now start making changes and commit them frequently.

 **IMPORTANT:** The notebook file has exactly what you see on screen.
-If you ran cells, the output of those cells are also saved on the file.
+If you ran cells, the output of those cells is also saved on the file.
 This may make the file larger than needed and make diffs harder to follow.
 Use Kernel > "Restart & Clear Output" before saving to remove the output, leaving only the text and code cells in place.

 # License